TimyVillarmia/TimyVillarmia/README.md

 ## Hey there!
 I'm Timy. <img src="https://github.com/TimyVillarmia/TimyVillarmia/blob/main/wave.gif" width="30px">
 ## 📓 A little more about me...
    I'm a Student at <a href="https://www.act.edu.ph/">Asian College of Technology</a> at Cebu, Philippines, pursuing an undergraduate degree.
-I am majoring in Computer Science with an interest in software engineering, game development, artificial intelligence and machine learning.
+I am majoring in Computer Science with an interest in web development and data science.
   Hobbies:
       👨‍💻 Programming |
       🖥️ PC Building |